Azure-Samples/active-directory-java-webapp-openidconnect/README.md

 ### Step 5: Configure your web app using web.xml

-Provided for simplicity, `web.xml` in the webapp/WEB-INF/ folder contains values for you to fill in with your tenant information.
+Provided for simplicity, `web.xml` in the webapp/WEB-INF/ folder contains values for you to fill in with your tenant and app registration information.
+Read [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-devquickstarts-webapp-java#step-3-create-the-java-web-app-files-web-inf) to learn where to find these configuration values.

 ### Step 6: Package and then deploy the adal4jsample.war file.